-Brilliant books for dad: perfect for Christmas, birthdays or Father's Day
+Brilliant books for dad: perfect for Father's Day

-Our recommendations for the best books to buy your dad.
+Our recommendations for the best books to buy your dad for Father's Day.

 Looking for a present for your dad or a much-loved father figure?
-Let us help with our suggestions of brilliant books they're sure to love.
+Let us help with our suggestions of great reads they're sure to love.
+For more gift ideas, take a look at these brilliant books for men, recommended by publishing insiders.

 Autobiographies